cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 - Would you rather work digitally or analogue?

-- Do you use sketch notes more privately or professionally?
+- Do you use Sketchnotes more privately or professionally?

-- How long have you been making sketch notes?
+- How long have you been making Sketchnotes?

 - What are your favorite materials (paper, pens, programs)?